johnfmorton/Pic-Puller-for-Instagram/README.md

 # Notes on MSM compatibility:

 The major update to version 1.1.0 is compatibility with ExpressionEngine Multiple Site Manager.
 This allows Pic Puller to install multiple Instagram applications within an EE site with MSM installed.
 Each site you manage will be able to have its own Instagram application.
 Read the details in the accompanying documentation file for details.

---

-If you have any questions, please drop me a line at john@johnfmorton.com.

-Favoriting and feedback at http://devot-ee.com/add-ons/pic-puller-for-instagram is greatly appreciated.

-I hope you enjoy Pic Puller.

 -John